Burj Khalifa is the most iconic building in Dubai, UAE.

 Here are the three reasons why you must buy your tickets online and NOT at the attraction –

 Reason 1: If you decide to buy your tickets at the attraction, you must wait in the long line at the ticket counter.
-Once you have the ticket, you must wait in another line to go up in the elevators.
+Once you have the ticket, you must wait in another line to go to the elevators.
 Buying your ticket online helps you skip the first line (at the ticketing counter).

 Reason 2: If you are visiting during the peak months or prime hours, you may reach Burj Khalifa only to find out that all the tickets have sold out.